KalidasBMahawarkar/Cheatsheet/cheat-cards/2_functions_scope.md

 ---

-# 🔄 JavaScript Callback Functions — Cheat Card
+# 🔄 JavaScript Callback Functions

 **Concept:** A function passed as an argument to another function, executed later (synchronously or asynchronously).